Adrenal cortical carcinoma

 If the mass is found early, when still small, then it is difficult to distinguish from an adenoma, as aggressive features are often absent 5.

-Focal extension into renal vein, IVC and liver are relatively common, with some series finding renal vein involvement in up to 40% of patients 5.
-Metastasis to regional lymph nodes, lung, bones, and liver can occur.
+Focal extension into the renal vein, IVC, and liver are relatively common, with some series finding renal vein involvement in up to 40% of patients 5.
+Metastasis to regional lymph nodes, lungs, bones, and liver can occur.
 Liver metastases tend to be hypervascular.

 MRI can be useful to determine hepatic invasion if CT is inconclusive.

-Heterogeneous mass is seen that is of high signal on T2 sequences.
-Areas of hemorrhage may result in variable signal intensity dependent on the age of the hemorrhage.
-Heterogeneous enhancement is seen with administration of gadolinium 1,4.
+A heterogeneous mass is seen that is of high signal on T2 sequences.
+Areas of hemorrhage may result in a variable signal intensity dependent on the age of the hemorrhage.
+Heterogeneous enhancement is seen with the administration of gadolinium 1,4.

 Treatment and prognosis